Alright guys, I feel like I need to clear something up carbs are not bad. If you want to eat more carbs, do it!

 Do you lose weight faster going low-carb?

 Possibly.
-The theory behind low carb diets is that your body will then turn toward fat stores for its energy source when it’s glycogen stores are depleted, but the problem comes when dieters take that too far and severely restrict their carb intake.
-When this happens, it is easy to feel sluggish and irritable on a regular basis and it makes it much harder to stick to a diet in the first place.
+The problem is that when we go low carb, it is easy to feel sluggish and irritable on a regular basis and it makes it much harder to stick to a diet in the first place.
+This means you are more likely to binge and overeat.

 There have actually been numerous studies done comparing weight loss of individuals following low-carb diets vs people following low-fat, high carb diets and the results were never significantly different, both groups lost similar amounts of weight.
 What this means is that following a low carb diet doesn’t necessarily help you lose the weight faster; what does seem to help is calorie restriction in general.
 And that makes sense–you eat less, of course you’re going to lose weight.